38 Types of Spiders in Maryland

 12. Furrow Spider

 It also has a very large cephalothorax with an elevated head region.
-These types of spiders in Maryland do not use webs to capture prey but instead lie in wait for it to come close before pouncing and injecting venom into it.
+These types of spiders in Maryland do not use webs to capture prey but lie in wait for it to come close before pouncing and injecting venom into it.

 Their venom is not deadly to humans but can cause pain and itching where they bite you and swelling at the site.